-The results of operations of the Company for the periods discussed have not been significantly affected bv inflation or foreign currency fluctuation.
-The Company negotiates its purchase orders with its foreian in United States manufacturers dollars.
+The results of operations of the Company for the periods discussed have not been significantly affected by inflation or foreign currency fluctuation.
+The Company negotiates its purchase orders with its foreign manufacturers in United States dollars.
 Thus, notwithstanding any fluctuation in foreign currencies, the Company's cost for any purchase order is not subject to change after the time the order is placed.
 However, the weakening of the United States dollar against local currencies could lead certain manufacturers to increase their United States dollar prices for products.
 The Company believes it would be able to compensate for any such price increase.
+The Financial Statements are included herein commencing on page F-1.
+The first three quarters of 1997 and the 1996 earnings per share amounts have been restated to comply with Statement of Financial Accounting Standards No. 128, Earnings Per Share.